 There are two basic types of programs that offer cardiac assistant courses.
-Cardiovascular technology programs teach students how to administer EEG and other types of tests.
+Cardiovascular technology programs teach students how to administer EKG and other types of tests.
 Such programs are offered at the certificate and associate degree levels.
 Physician assistant programs, on the other hand, typically culminate in a master's degree.
 Cardiac courses offered in physician assistant programs delve into diseases and treatments of cardiac disease.
+Course subjects include the following:

 List of Common Cardiovascular Technology Courses